 Styles and data visualization

-ArcGIS Runtime provides a comprehensive API for visualizing geographic data in a map (2D) or scene (3D).
+A comprehensive API is provided for visualizing geographic data in a map (2D) or scene (3D).
 You can create a variety of types of symbols and use them to render your data in several ways.

 - Symbolize features and graphics.

 - Visualize data in 3D.

 - Display labels while controlling positioning, overlaps, and conflicts.

 - Display different data and symbols at different scales.